G0180 CPT Code Description & Billing Guidelines 2025: Home Health Certification & Recertification

 What documentation must support G0180?

-It must include the face-to-face encounter, reason for home care, the care plan, and a statement confirming the need for skilled services.
+It must include the face-to-face encounter details, evidence of homebound status, the reason for home care, the comprehensive care plan, and a statement confirming the need for skilled services.
+Refer to our detailed section on Enhanced Documentation Requirements for G0180 for more information.

 Conclusion: Mastering G0180 CPT Code in 2025

 Understanding the G0180 CPT code and applying 2025 updates ensures proper reimbursement and fewer delays in home health billing.
 By aligning your documentation and timing with CMS rules and knowing when not to bill, you’ll protect your revenue while supporting patient care continuity.
-Stay informed and regularly review trusted sources like CMS.gov and AHIMA.org for future updates.
+Stay informed and regularly review trusted sources like CMS.gov and official professional coding organizations for future updates.

 Leave a Comment